-Some fruits, such as tomatoes and melons, have mature seeds inside them.
-These only require minimal processing before you can store or sow them.
-Other plants, like snap peas and green beans, are usually eaten before the seeds have matured inside them.
+Shattering - The breaking open of the seed pod or process by which ripe seeds separate from them.
 You can simply forget to harvest a few pods, let them dry on the plant and a few weeks later collect the seeds.
 Other seeds are a bit more complicated than that (only by a bit).
 Our hope is that this guide will provide you with the knowledge and inspiration to save seed from a myriad of common and not so common edible food crops.
 After many of the common crops are learned, uncommon crops become intuitive.